bugzilla/bugzilla.github.io/_posts/2002-07-28-status-update.md

 *   Fix for bug [156564](https://bugzilla.mozilla.org/show_bug.cgi?id=156564 "treat bug IDs as integers in RDF output"): flag bug IDs as integers in the RDF output of buglist.cgi.
 *   Bug [156568](https://bugzilla.mozilla.org/show_bug.cgi?id=156568 "data dir is not correctly created") - data dir is not correctly created
 *   Bug [150829](https://bugzilla.mozilla.org/show_bug.cgi?id=150829 "'My Votes' link missing from footer") - 'My Votes' link missing from footer
-*   bug [155861](https://bugzilla.mozilla.org/show_bug.cgi?id=155861 "showdependancygraph.cgi fails taint check with local dot installation") - showdependancygraph.cgi fails taint check with local dotinstallation
+*   bug [155861](https://bugzilla.mozilla.org/show_bug.cgi?id=155861 "showdependencygraph.cgi fails taint check with local dot installation") - showdependencygraph.cgi fails taint check with local dotinstallation
 *   Bug [149246](https://bugzilla.mozilla.org/show_bug.cgi?id=149246 "need to be able to specify relative dates in days"): Allow use of relative time units in query screen.
 *   Fix for bug [150925](https://bugzilla.mozilla.org/show_bug.cgi?id=150925 "Cannot change e-mail address for bugzilla account."): make email address changes work.
-*   Recheckin fix for bug [150798](https://bugzilla.mozilla.org/show_bug.cgi?id=150798 "Extra whitespace included in saved query links") which I accidentaly broke in the fix for bug[150770](https://bugzilla.mozilla.org/show_bug.cgi?id=150770)
+*   Recheckin fix for bug [150798](https://bugzilla.mozilla.org/show_bug.cgi?id=150798 "Extra whitespace included in saved query links") which I accidentally broke in the fix for bug[150770](https://bugzilla.mozilla.org/show_bug.cgi?id=150770)
 *   Bug [151714](https://bugzilla.mozilla.org/show_bug.cgi?id=151714 "user with no canconfirm permission should not get option to mark bugs they reported as NEW") - user with no canconfirm permission should not get option tomark bugs they reported as NEW
 *   Fix for bug [150804](https://bugzilla.mozilla.org/show_bug.cgi?id=150804 "keywords should default to all"): makes "allwords" the default when searching for keywords.
 *   Bug [105472](https://bugzilla.mozilla.org/show_bug.cgi?id=105472 "no mention that expectbigqueries unnecessary with mysql >=3.23.2") - expectbigqueries unnecessary with mysql >=3.23.